SalvatoreRa/artificial-intelligence-articles/articles/LLM_hallucinations.md

 ![description of halogen and example of hallucinations ](https://raw.githubusercontent.com/SalvatoreRa/artificial-intelligence-articles/refs/heads/main/images/hallucination5.webp)
 *from the [original article](https://arxiv.org/abs/2501.08292)*

+## Can hallucination be useful?

+So far we have treated hallucinations as a problem, but some studies suggest that hallucinations can also be considered as a feature in some cases.
+In fact, hallucinations are an inherent problem of LLMs themselves and difficult to eliminate (or at best manage).
+Since we cannot eliminate hallucinations, we could perhaps find a use for them.
+Or at least in specific cases:

+_Although hallucinations are not invariably detrimental, in certain instances, they can stimulate a model’s creativity.
+Achieving equilibrium between hallucination and creative model output a significant challenge. --[source](https://arxiv.org/pdf/2401.06792)_

+In other words, if a hallucination is detrimental when we are interested in factual content, a hallucination, in other cases, can be seen as a way of enhancing the creativity of the model.
+In other words, if a hallucination is detrimental when we are interested in factual content, a hallucination, in other cases, can be seen as a way of enhancing the creativity of the model.
+For example, in the legal and medical fields, we are interested in the model that respects the facts, whereas when it comes to creative writing we are interested in other aspects.
+A model that is not creative will follow writing that is far too predictable and therefore boring.
+Hallucinations could be seen as a way of increasing creativity for applications that do not require strict factuality.
+Obviously, [a balance must be struck](https://arxiv.org/pdf/2307.16139) between this creativity and adherence to facts, since storytelling also requires that the model follow a lead and stick to it.

 Articles describing in detail:
   * [A Requiem for the Transformer?](https://towardsdatascience.com/a-requiem-for-the-transformer-297e6f14e189)